Skip to content

 Making cold brew with the French press is easy-peasy!
 Plus, it doesn’t hog up much space in the fridge.
 Want to hear how I whip up my own cup of joe?
 So, here’s the deal:

-- Now it’s time to filter out the goods.
-Press down on that handle, and boom, shaka laka, you’ve got yourself a cuppa joe that’ll blow your mind.
+• Now it’s time to filter out the goods.
+Press down on that handle, and just like that, you’ve got a fresh, smooth cup of cold brew.

 Tips to Brew Better Cold Coffee